bcgsc/NanoSim/README.md

 This file contains all the information of errors introduced into each reads, including error type, position, original bases and current bases:

 3. `simulated_aligned_error_profile`

+For `metagenome` mode simulations, this file is produced for each simulated sample, with samples systematically named: `simulated_sample0_error_profile, simulated_sample1_error_profile, ...`

 ## Acknowledgements